intelligent-machine-learning/dlrover/docs/design/unified-architecture.md

 #### Failover

-The framework provides comprehensive failover strategies to ensure operational continuity:
+The framework provides comprehensive failover strategies to ensure operational continuity.
+More details please refer to [here](./unified-failover.md).

+Use 'Torch Elastic Training' as a example:

 - If an `ElasticWorker` fails during `node_check`, the `ElasticMaster` restarts all abnormal workers and retries `node_check` until all workers are ready.